ThomasWong2022/numerai-benchmark/README.md

 ## PortfolioOpt2.0

 A new method to combine predictions from machine learning model using well-known theories from finance.
-Using the best research results from **both** finance and reinfrocement learning, the method can maximise the portfolio return (or minimise the given loss function) within required risk metrics.
+Using the best research methods from **both** finance and reinfrocement learning, the method can maximise the portfolio return (or minimise the given loss function) within required risk metrics.